astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 Final: #6
 ```

-**✓ Checkpoint**: Search strategy should combine all PICOS elements with Boolean logic.
+**Checkpoint**: Search strategy should combine all PICOS elements with Boolean logic.

 ---